Other data regarding safety, chain responsibility and the environment

 Significant fines for non-compliance with environmental laws and regulations

-Gasunie received and paid one fine in 2017, to the amount of € 563,415.00.
-This was a fine from the Dutch Emissions Authority (NEa), imposed for failure to submit data to the NEa on time concerning the CO2 emissions trade in the years 2012 to 2014, inclusive.
+Gasunie received and paid two fines in 2018, to the amount of € 18,143.
+These were fines imposed by the Dutch Emissions Authority (NEa), imposed for failure to submit data to the NEa on time concerning the CO2 emissions trade for the year 2015.